The minimally extended Varying Speed of Light (meVSL): Observations

 For 0.05 MeV $< T < 0.6$MeV, only two-body reactions produce the synthesis of light elements.
 This requires two conditions.
-One is that the deuteron to be synthesized ($p+n \rightarrow D$).
-The other is the very low photon density in order to neglect the photon-dissociation.
+One is that the deuteron is to be synthesized ($p+n \rightarrow D$).
+The other is the very low photon density to neglect the photon-dissociation.
 This happens roughly when

 The abundance of ${}^{4}$He by mass, $Y_{\Tp}$, is then well estimated by